-All PGT expenditures are allocated into one of two categories according to the nature of the work, i.e., estate and trust services or public services.
+\All PGT expenditures are allocated into one of two categories according to the nature of the work, i.e., trust and estate services or public services.
 Goals may apply in both categories.
 Individual performance measures within a goal may relate more specifically to one area of expenditure than another.